goperreault/goperreault.github.io/janeswalktour.md

 *Fort Rouillé plaque with building details*
 ![Fort Rouillé plaque details](./walkpics/fortr3.jpg)

-## Étienne Brulé Park
+## Étienne Brûlé Park

-This park is named after the French explorer Étienne Brulé who in 1610 arrived in what is now called Ontario.
-Brulé lived amongst the indigenous people, adopting their language and way of life, a key feature of how the relationship between Europeans and indigenous people occurred in New France (Arseneault & Bock, 2004; Marsh, 2015a).
-In fact, during Samuel de Champlain’s campaign against the Iroquois with the Hurons, Brulé joined the Hurons making their way south, presumably using the Humber River to reach Lake Ontario (Marsh, 2015a; Sylvestre, 2019).
+This park is named after the French explorer Étienne Brûlé who in 1610 arrived in what is now called Ontario.
+Brûlé lived amongst the indigenous people, adopting their language and way of life, a key feature of how the relationship between Europeans and indigenous people occurred in New France (Arseneault & Bock, 2004; Marsh, 2015a).
+In fact, during Samuel de Champlain’s campaign against the Iroquois with the Hurons, Brûlé joined the Hurons making their way south, presumably using the Humber River to reach Lake Ontario (Marsh, 2015a; Sylvestre, 2019).
 Nearby streets south of Bloor St are also named after him, including Brule Crescent, Brule Gardens and Brule Terrace.
-The city’s decision to use this name holds a significant contribution to the history of French presence in Ontario, as Brulé was possibly one of the first to see these lands occupied by indigenous people.
+The city’s decision to use this name holds a significant contribution to the history of French presence in Ontario, as Brûlé was possibly one of the first to see these lands occupied by indigenous people.[City of Toronto Parks Information](https://www.toronto.ca/data/parks/prd/facilities/complex/10/index.html)

-*Étienne Brulé Park overlooking the Humber River*
+*Étienne Brûlé Park overlooking the Humber River*
 ![Park Étienne Brulé](./walkpics/parkec.jpg)

-*Old Mill bridge over Humber River next to Étienne Brulé Park*
+*Old Mill bridge over Humber River next to Étienne Brûlé Park*
 ![Old Mill bridge](./walkpics/parkec2.jpg)

 ## Alliance Française - Toronto Campus

 This non-profit organization aims to “embody the current value of humanism, respect for linguistics, and cultural diversity” (Alliance Française, n.d.).
 Their service towards the community includes a French language school offering diverse cultural activities and courses to promote the language and bilingualism.
 Indeed, they cater to not only school children, but adults with different levels of French language abilities, with their campus located alongside the Spadina Theatre (Alliance Française, n.d.).
 Their commitment shows how the diversity of learning is important to maintain a strong community within a large metropolis.
 Franco-Ontarians make up not only decedents of New France, but also people from other French speaking countries.
+[Visit their website](https://www.alliance-francaise.ca/en/)

 *Alliance Française Entrance on Spadina Ave*
 ![Alliance Française](./walkpics/afto.jpg)